rome/tools/internal/css-parser/test-fixtures/invalid/keyframe-css-wide-keywords/input.test.md

 									RAW_MARKUP {value: "</emphasis>, "}
 								]
 							]
-							RAW_MARKUP {value: " are CSS-wide keywords, so they are reserved"}
+							RAW_MARKUP {value: " are CSS-wide keywords, so they are reserved."}
 						]
 					}
 				]